neuralchen/SimSwap/README.md

 Download the dataset from [VGGFace2-HQ](https://github.com/NNNNAI/VGGFace2-HQ).

 The training script is slightly different from the original version, e.g., we replace the patch discriminator with the projected discriminator, which saves a lot of hardware overhead and achieves slightly better results.
+In order to ensure normal training, the batch size must be greater than 1.

 - Train 256 models
 ```